JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 Kotlin has both object-oriented and functional constructs.
 You can use it in both OO and FP styles, or mix elements of the two.
 With first-class support for features such as higher-order functions, function types and lambdas, Kotlin is a great choice if you’re doing or exploring functional programming.

-### What advantages does Kotlin give me over Java?
+### What advantages does Kotlin give me over the Java programming language?

 Kotlin is more concise than Java.
 Rough estimates indicate approximately a 40% cut in the number of lines of code.
 It’s also more type-safe, e.g. support for non-nullable types makes applications less prone to NPE’s.